Realengo

 Realengo is a neighborhood in the West Zone of Rio de Janeiro, Brazil.
 The lower and middle-class neighborhood is between the Mendanha and Pedra Branca mountains.
-It is located between the mountains of Pedra Branca (White Rock) and Mendanha in the northern of the called West Zone of the city, owned and names the XXXIII Administrative Region which encompasses the entire east around the neighborhood.
+It is located between the mountains of Pedra Branca (White Rock) and Mendanha in the northern of the called West Zone of the city, owned and named the XXXIII Administrative Region which encompasses the entire east around the neighborhood.
 Realengo usually has the highest temperatures in the city, even though the winter nights are often cold because of the proximity to the mountains.
 Created on November 20, 1815, every year on this day the city's birthday is celebrated with the Week of Realengo.
-Pedro I of Brazil and Pedro II of Brazil used to go to the farm of Santa Cruz (Saint Cross) by the Estrada Real de Santa Cruz (Royal Road of Santa Cruz), passing by Realengo, where he often stayed.
+Pedro I of Brazil and Pedro II of Brazil used to go to the farm of Santa Cruz (Saint Cross) by the Estrada Real de Santa Cruz (Royal Road of Santa Cruz), passing by Realengo, where they often stayed.

-Human Development Index (HDI)
+Human Development Index

-According to a survey by the Instituto Pereira Passos (Pereira Passos Institute) and the Brazilian Institute of Geography and Statistics, in 2000 Realengo reached the 89th position in the rank of HDI.
+According to a survey by the Instituto Pereira Passos (Pereira Passos Institute) and the Brazilian Institute of Geography and Statistics, in 2000 Realengo reached the 89th position in the rank of Human Development Index (HDI).

-Public Health
+Public health

 State Hospital Albert Schweitzer serves a population of around 700 thousand inhabitants.
 The Realcordis Hospital is affiliated to Rede D'Or.
 São Miguel Hospital replaced the former Serv Baby Maternity and Hospital.
 There is also a unit of UPA 24H (Unidade de Pronto Atendimento 24 Horas - Emergency Service Unit).